kehantan/labbook/docs/protein/expression.rst

 **Materials**

 * Spectrophotometer
-* :ref:`Large volume LB broth (500 mL) <lb broth large>` (Autoclaved, Kanamycind added (30-50 ug/mL), recommend to prepare at least 1 day before experiment)
+* :ref:`Large volume LB broth <lb broth large>` (500 mL, autoclaved, Kanamycin final concentration=30-50 ug/mL, recommended to prepare at least 1 day before experiment)
-* Incubator shaker (2L)
+* Incubator shaker (can fit 2L flask)
 * :ref:`IPTG stock solution (250 mM) <iptg>`
 * Refrigerated centrifuge (4 C)
 * PBS
 * Centrifuge tube (50 mL)
-* Dropper
 * Cuvette

 *Note:* Prepare another PBS for bacteria work.
 Seperate bacteria work PBS with cell culture PBS to prevent contamination.
 Autoclaved is not strictly necessary if the PBS is not storing for future use.

 **Procedure**

 #.
-Add the small scale culture from 50 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
+Add the small scale overnight culture into the 500 mL LB broth in 2 L Erlenmeyer flask.
 #.
 Shake.
 180 rpm, 1 to 3 hrs, 37 C.
 #.
 Check OD at 600 nm every 1 hour using a cuvette and spectrophtometer, target OD ~0.5-0.6.
 Extend the shaking time if target OD is not reached.